Newcastle-under-Lyme

 Frequently Asked Questions

-How much Section 106 money has Newcastle-under-Lyme collected?
+How much unspent Section 106 money does Newcastle-under-Lyme hold?

 Does Newcastle-under-Lyme charge CIL?